 Professional Pediatric Dental Examinations

-Routine dental exams allow Dr. Kherani, our Financial District pediatric dentist, to stay on top of your child's dental status.
-Dr. Kherani wants to protect your child's oral health and you assist in this care by scheduling routine appointments that allow her to detect problems when they are most treatable.
+Routine dental exams allow Dr. Dikansky, our Financial District pediatric dentist, to stay on top of your child's dental status.
+Dr. Dikansky wants to protect your child's oral health and you assist in this care by scheduling routine appointments that allow her to detect problems when they are most treatable.

 When to Schedule Your Child's First Dental Exam